-Out with Sea Gals, in with The Seahawks Dancers: Meet the new Seahawks dance team that includes men
+Out with Sea Gals, in with the Seahawks Dancers: Meet the new Seahawks dance team that includes men

 Two of the Rams’ male cheerleaders performed at the Super Bowl in February, the first men to perform at the game.

-While the Seahawks say the change is being made for no specific reason, the recent moves by NFL teams to add more diversity and change the focus of their cheerleading/dance squads have come in the wake of some well-publicized lawsuits and complaints by former NFL cheerleaders against teams alleging harassment and/or hostile workplace environments.
+While the Seahawks say the change is being made for no specific reason, the recent moves by NFL teams to add diversity and change the focus of their cheerleading/dance squads have come in the wake of some well-publicized lawsuits and complaints by former NFL cheerleaders against teams alleging harassment and/or hostile workplace environments.

-Former cheerleaders with the Houston Texans, Miami Dolphins and New Orleans Saints have all filed suit in recent years alleging discrimination and/or workplace environment issues.
+Former cheerleaders with the Houston Texans, Miami Dolphins and New Orleans Saints have all filed suit in recent years alleging discrimination and/or workplace-environment issues.

 And the Buffalo Bills dropped their cheerleading team in 2014 after five former members filed suit against the club.

-Five teams currently do not have cheerleaders — the Bills, Cleveland Browns, Chicago Bears, New York Giants and Pittsburgh Steelers — while the Green Bay Packers do not have their own team but use cheerleaders from two local colleges who perform during games.
+Five teams in the league do not have cheerleaders — the Bills, Cleveland Browns, Chicago Bears, New York Giants and Pittsburgh Steelers — while the Green Bay Packers do not have their own team but use cheerleaders from two local colleges who perform during games.

-As for the Seahawks “the new name reflects a continued evolution to our overall gameday entertainment,’’ Goodall wrote.
+As for the Seahawks, “the new name reflects a continued evolution to our overall game-day entertainment,’’ Goodall wrote.
 “We are excited for fans to see a new variety of dance styles this season.’’

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.